-Therefore, creating a Brazil travel guide is not the easiest of tasks!
+Therefore, creating a best Brazil travel guide is not the easiest of tasks!
 When you think of all the places to visit in a country that is as big as the entire continent of Europe, you realize you probably won't be able to cover it all in one trip... let alone one travel guide.
 If you're traveling to Brazil or planning a trip to Brazil, I recommend you embrace the "no need to do it all at once" approach, learn from the Brazilians and relaxa!

 Be it one trip or several, Brazil should be on every traveler's bucket list.
 In the land of Carnival you can find everything from little historical towns to towering skyscrapers in the largest cities of South America.
-Brazil's natural landscapes are also must-sees, ranging from legendary paradise beaches over the coast, to tropical forests and the inland region of world's most biologically rich savanna, the Brazilian Cerrado.
+Brazil's natural landscapes are must-sees, ranging from legendary paradise beaches over the coast, to tropical forests and the inland region of world's most biologically rich savanna, the Brazilian Cerrado.

 Before I introduce you to the best places to visit in Brazil, it's worth going over Brazil's location and history, language, visa requirements, currency and other practical tips for a backpacker trip to Brazil.

 Brazil is a great destination to start a South America backpacking trip, because there are many cheap flights from Europe and United States to São Paulo, Salvador, Rio de Janeiro and Fortaleza airports.
 In addition, Brazil shares borders with ten countries!
 The list of its neighbors includes almost every country in South America, with the exceptions of Chile and Ecuador.